Dear Career Tips:

 Think about these questions carefully and try to avoid the trap of reading too much into one cancelled meeting.
 There could be many valid reasons that have nothing to do with whether the boss respects your ideas.
 Explore those options first.
 It is very un-empowering to assume the worst, and can create a spillover effect on your work and future interactions with your boss.

-However, if the end result that you have a boss who routinely ignores your suggestions and doesn’t respect your input, you should deal with that directly.
+However, if the end result is that you have a boss who routinely ignores your suggestions and doesn’t respect your input, you should deal with that directly.
 Figure out what you can do to create a serious dialog and improve your relationship.
 And if that doesn’t work, you may need to consider exit strategies.